- 02/25/2022 -

 CBD Bioavailability

-There can be a lot of details when it comes to understanding CBD.
+There can be a lot of details when it comes to understanding CBD and other cannabinoids.
 From chemistry, farming practices, and legal regulations, there are quite a few challenging things to unpack.
-Although we see terms like Full Spectrum, flavonoids, or COAs regularly within the community, definitions aren’t always clear, especially if you’re new to the whole thing.
+Although we see terms like Full Spectrum, flavonoids, or COAs regularly within the community, definitions aren’t always clear, especially if you’re new to the scene.

 Bioavailability is one of these more scientific, challenging topics.
-You may have heard the word thrown around a few times, or have a general idea of what it means, but even then, it can be a lot to understand.
+You may have heard the word thrown around a few times, or have a general idea of what it means, but even then it can be a lot to understand.
 So, what is bioavailability?
-Why is it so heavily discussed, and what does it have to do with CBD?
-Like with most things CBD related, the science is still new and emerging.
-What we can do, however, is fill you in on what we know so far, and what impact it has on you.
+Why is it so heavily discussed, and what does it have to do with cannabinoids?
+Like with most things CBD-related, the science is still new and emerging.
+What we can do, however, is fill you in on what we know so far and what impact it has on you.
+Long story short, bioavailability a lot more important than what you might have previously thought.

 What is bioavailability?

-Put simply, bioavailability is how much of something is absorbed by your body, most often referring to drugs.
-When consuming something, not all of the substance actually gets absorbed.
+Put simply, bioavailability is how much of something is absorbed by your body.
+It’s most often referring to drugs, but can also refer to the nutrients in your food, vitamins, or other things.
+It turns out, when you consume something, not all of it gets absorbed into your body.
 Some of it tends to be wasted, digested, or otherwise.
+For example, if you’re taking a 100mg vitamin C, your body will only absorb a portion of that 100mgs.
 Different substances have different levels of bioavailability.

 Besides the unique properties of different substances and chemicals, bioavailability can be impacted by other variables.
 Individual factors like age, sex, stress, etc., can have an impact on how our bodies absorb things, while the method of application can also have an influence.
-For example, ‘first-pass metabolism’ is when something (like Advil, for example) is swallowed.
-Before it’s absorbed, it first has to pass through a variety of systems (particularly the liver) which metabolizes it, making it less available for absorption.
+For example, ‘first-pass metabolism’ happens when something is swallowed, like taking an Advil.
+Before it’s absorbed, it first has to pass through a variety of systems (particularly the liver) which metabolizes it, making less of it available to be absorbed.

-When a substance has higher bioavailability, less of it is needed to produce the same effects.
-This is important, especially with CBD, as getting the most value for your money and use out of your product is always desirable.
+When a substance has higher bioavailability, less of it is needed to produce the same effects (more gets absorbed into your body).
+This is particularly important for things like CBD, as getting the most value for your money and use out of your product is always desirable.
 It will also impact dosage calculations.

 CBD may also impact the bioavailability of other medications, and how they’re absorbed into our bodies.
 This is one reason why it’s so important to pay attention and discuss things with your doctor if you’re mixing drugs.
 For more info about drug interactions, check out what we wrote on the topic here.